-While this hateful letter was meant to (most likely) tear me down, make me quiet down or maybe even stop what I'm doing, but I'm afraid it did a few things in the opposite direction.
-This is what I have learned from this act of dominant hate:
+While this hateful letter was meant to (most likely) tear me down, make me quiet down or maybe even stop me from what I'm doing, but I'm afraid it did a few things in the opposite direction.
+This is what I have learned from this act of angry opposition:

 - While it was probably very difficult for her to leave, she was able to because someone out there gave her the courage to believe in herself.
 If that was me, I am honored.

 - I am doing the right thing.
-The things that I write are not unique or brilliant, but they are written in a way that the words I write may resonate with some but not others.
+The things that I write are not unique or brilliant, but they are written in a way that the words I write resonate with the ones who are meant to get something from them.
 What I write and how I write is important to someone, somewhere.
 And if I am helping even one person, I'm doing the right thing.

 - I am becoming a worthy opponent.
 The Devil is passive until you become a threat and then he begins his attacks.
 I must be doing something right to get him to turn his attentions to my humble writings.
 It's okay.
 I have the Light on my side and it continues to shine down the path I am supposed to be on.
 (I just have to work on getting a thicker skin!)

 - And the writer of the email, you can blame her leaving on any 'ol thing you want to, but the bottom line is: She would have NEVER left you, if you had been treating her right.

 Women (in general) are more forgiving.
 They often give more chances than are healthy.
 They see the beauty in you and hope and pray it comes to the surface and often stay longer than they should to see it happen.
 They want and need the security of commitment...
 It's how we are built.
 (I know there are exceptions and that is fine, but even the most independent woman want to be needed)